 At Cabana Desolation we have worked very hard in researching, designing and gently developing an eco-resort that both reflects these principles and provides guests with a desirable level of comfort and amenities.
 In fact, we strongly believe the intriguing and a-typical features at Cabana Desolation will far outweigh and exceed the mundane and typical designs of the more "modern" resort facilities in the world today (although there are some extraordinary eco-resorts out there!).
 In addition, and as an intangible bonus, is the good feeling we receive knowing we are making good choices in life.

 So, is Cabana Desolation for you?
 Please continue reading here...

 A note to our prospective guests: Cabana Desolation Eco-Resort has been approved by Tourism British Columbia's "Quality Assurance Program."
 This designation is only given out to accommodation properties that have met the program's stringent list of requirements and have passed an inspection.

 Cabana Desolation’s Guided Kayaking Package

 Take a fully guided multi-day tour through the Pacific waters of Desolation Sound Marine Park and stay in the comfort & character of Cabana Desolation.
 Launching from our historic waterfront site on Okeover Inlet, groups will spend the first day paddling over colourful marine gardens and along the diverse shores of the marine park before crossing the sound to Kinghorn Island and the site of Cabana Desolation.
-Afternoon arrival will be just in time for a welcome tour & happy hour.
+Afternoon arrival will be just in time for a welcome tour and happy hour.
 Each day’s kayak adventure will radiate in a different direction, with options throughout Desolation Sound, including islands, lakes, trails, sandy beaches and the historic location of Refuge Cove and its funky art, old boardwalks, used books & general store.